VIRT Investors Have Opportunity to Lead Virtu Financial, Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., July 10, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Virtu Financial, Inc. ("Virtu" or the "Company") (NASDAQ: VIRT).
+LOS ANGELES, July 12, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Virtu Financial, Inc. ("Virtu" or the "Company") (NASDAQ: VIRT).

 Class Period: March 1, 2019 – April 28, 2023